JakubLinhart/AzureDevOpsBattlefield/template-parameters.md

         Write-Output '    parameters.parameter_not_defined_in_template: ''${{ parameters.parameter_not_defined_in_template }}'''
 ```

-Then it is possible to pass a parameter to the template even though the parameter is not defined in the template:
+Then it is possible to pass a parameter to the template even though the parameter is not defined in the template.
+For [example](https://github.com/JakubLinhart/AzureDevOpsBattlefield/blob/77e1e2854686fa6e83e174a5bca09f0e8bf4aef2/pipelines/template-parameters.yml#L28):

 ```yaml
     - template: template-parameters-weak.yml